gkaguirrelab/MRlyze/README.md

 # MRlyze
-Toolbox for the analysis of MR data after pre-processing with MRklar
+Toolbox for the analysis of MRI data after pre-processing with MRklar